Lydiajoy97/The_Birdhouse_Project/README.md

 # Future developments

-- Authenticate profiles so that the admin can montior posts.
-I will do this by adding a approved boolean field to the model and migrate the changes.
+- Add admin approval to profile posts so that the admin account can monitor what content has been posted.
+I would also like to fix the bug so that when a user edits thier profile a new one is not created.

--
+- I also would like to add a redirect page once a user has edited their post.
+At the moment it gets sent for approval, and that is not communicated with the user.
+To do this I will redirect the user to Message.js after submission.

 - One future development is to have a meet up page where users can arrange a spot to meet up and book a place.
 There will be an interactive map feature and bookings form.
 This is the build on the community they have found through the bird spotting page.

 - Another feature development is to add a react-bootstrap carosel on the home page.
 This will add to user experience and the overall look of the website.